pwittrock/kubebuilder-workshop/README.md

 ## Implement the MongoDB Controller

+The MongoDB Controller will create a StatefulSet and Service that run MongoDB.

+- Add Watch Statements for StatefulSets and Services
+- Generate the desired StatefuleSet and Service
+- Generate the StatefulSet and Service and compare to what is live
+- Create or Update the StatefulSet and Service

+### Update Watch

 - Edit `pkg/controller/mongodb/mongodb_controller.go`
-- Update the Watch statements in `add`
-- Copy the Helper functions to generate StatefulSets and Services for MongoDB
-- Update the Resources that get created in `Reconcile`
-- Update the RBAC directives for StatefulSets and Services

-### Update the Watch config

 Update the `add` function to Watch the Resources you will generate from the Controller (Service + StatefulSet)